ahmad-sul/Online-Shop-Mova/README.md

 Technologies

-React.js for the page
+-React.js for the page

-–Axios for API calls
+-Axios for API calls

 - React-Router-Dom for the routing
--